 Larson Davis, Inc. is an environmentally friendly organization and encourages our customers to be environmentally conscious.
 When this product reaches its end of life, please recycle the product through a local recycling center or return the product to:

-Larson Davis, Inc. Attn: Recycling Coordinator 1681 West 820 North Provo, Utah, USA 84601 where it will be accepted for disposal
+Larson Davis, Inc. Attn: Recycling Coordinator 1681 West 820 North Provo, Utah, USA 84601

 Table of Contents